 Food Security and Healthy Food Choices are Two of Many Local Martinsville-Henry County Problem We Can Solve Together

-Here are some of the problems Prosperity Homestead seeks to resolve through partner organizations, private business, and individual property owner education:
+Here are some of the problems Prosperity Homestead seeks to resolve through partner organizations, private businesses, and individual property owner education:

 - Regional Food Deserts.
-Without access to fresh quality food there is a significant increase of problems ranging from childhood obesity to cognitive development issues.
-According to a 2016 report, “County Health Rankings” conducted by the Robert Wood Johnson Foundation, 21% of the City of Martinsville face food insecurity problems.
+Without access to fresh quality food, problems are significantly increased, ranging from childhood obesity to cognitive development issues.
+According to a 2016 report, “County Health Rankings,” by the Robert Wood Johnson Foundation, 21% of the City of Martinsville faces food insecurity problems.

 - Biological Remediation.
-While regional industry brings jobs, many left behind sites which are unproductive due to contamination, natural erosion conditions made worse with neglect, and irresponsible use of chemical fertilizers running off into waterways.
+While regional industry brings jobs, many left behind unproductive sites due to contamination, natural erosion conditions made worse with neglect, and irresponsible use of chemical fertilizers running off into waterways.
 From coal ash to concentrations of urban run-off, biological remediation solutions are available.

-The good news is that models for solutions are available, the gap is viable regional contractors to implement projects that serve home owners, citizens, and local government.
-Understanding such solutions improves public acceptance, demand, and use which moves forward a whole community.
+The good news is that models for solutions are available; the gap is viable regional contractors to implement projects that serve homeowners, citizens, and local government.
+Understanding such solutions improves public acceptance, demand, and use, moving a whole community forward.

-Clients solve these problems by development a significant profit motive for both the consumer and community.
-Many solutions that have worked in other regions are self-funded, or grow quickly from seed capital.
+Clients solve these problems by developing a significant profit motive for the consumer and the community.
+Many solutions that have worked in other regions are self-funded or grow quickly from seed capital.
 The problem is the solution and an opportunity across this region.

 An Ecological Approach is a Systems Thinking Long Term Solutions That Requires Significant Change

-Prosperity Homestead partners with both regional and international solutions provider.
-From the adoption of Virginia Stormwater BMP and Environmental Best Practices to consulting with universities specializing in sustainable solutions.
+Prosperity Homestead partners with regional and international solutions providers.
+From adopting Virginia Stormwater BMP and Environmental Best Practices to consulting with universities specializing in sustainable solutions.
 Here's an example of who fuels our team with insights, guidance, and talent: